-Each year, the Company, in consultation with FTI, reviews the peer group to determine the appropriateness of each peer company, as well as the peer group in totality.
-For 2019, the Company used the following selection criteria:
+Each year, the Company, in consultation with FPL, reviews the peer group to determine the appropriateness of each peer company, as well as the peer group in totality.
+For 2020, the Company used the following selection criteria:

-2019 Peer Group Selection Criteria
+2020 Peer Group Selection Criteria

+Assets/Business Model

-Assets/Business Model We are a diversified REIT with high-quality office, retail and multifamily assets.
+We are a diversified REIT with high-quality office, retail and multifamily assets.
 Accordingly, our peer group represents a blend of all of these asset types to reflect our diverse real estate holdings.

+Size Parameters

-Size Parameters At the time the Peer Group was approved, each was an internally-managed REIT with an implied equity market capitalization and total enterprise value ranging from 0.5x to 2.5x the size of the Company.
-Overall Peer Group As of October 29, 2019 (the date upon which FTI delivered the benchmarking report), the Company's implied equity market capitalization was approximately \$1.4 billion and total enterprise value was approximately \$2.4 billion which approximated the median of the Peer Group as follows: Implied Equity Market Capitalization - \$760 million to 1.8 billion (1) , with a median of approximately \$1.4 billion Total Enterprise Value - ranged from \$1.6 billion to \$2.9 billion (1) , with a median of approximately \$2.4 billion.
+At the time the Peer Group was approved, each was an internally-managed REIT with an implied equity market capitalization and total enterprise value ranging from 0.5x to 2.5x the size of the Company.

+Overall Peer Group

+As of December 31, 2020, the Company's implied equity market capitalization was approximately \$884.0 million and total enterprise value was approximately \$1.8 billion which approximated the median of the Peer Group as follows:

+- Implied Equity Market Capitalization \$435 million to 1.3 billion(1), with a median of approximately \$853.0 million. - Total Enterprise Value ranged from \$1.2 billion to \$2.1 billion(1), with a median of approximately \$1.7 billion.

-(1) Based on the approximate 25th to 75th percentile of the 2019 Peer Group.
+(1) Based on the approximate 25th to 75th percentile of the 2020 Peer Group.

-Based on this assessment, Cedar Realty Trust, Inc. and TIER REIT, Inc. were removed from the Peer Group for 2019 as a result of being outside of the size parameters and being acquired, respectively.
-Following these removals, Independence Realty Trust, Inc., Kite Realty Group Trust, One Liberty Properties, Inc. and Washington Real Estate Investment Trust were added.
-The Compensation Committee may change the composition of the group from year to year, as it deems appropriate.
-In determining 2019 compensation for our NEOs, the Compensation Committee, in consultation with FTI, considered the competitive positioning of our executive compensation levels relative to market data for setting salary, incentive award and total compensation levels.
+Based on this assessment, changes were made to the Peer Group to remove certain companies with whom the Company does not directly compete for talent or opportunities and to add new peer companies that are more direct competitors.
+Accordingly, Agree Realty Corporation, CatchMark Timber Trust, Inc., and Easterly Government Properties, Inc. were removed from the Peer Group for 2020.
+Following these removals, potential replacements were evaluated, and City Office REIT, Inc. and Franklin Street Properties Corp. were added to the Peer Group for 2020.
+The Compensation Committee may change the composition of the peer group from year to year, as it deems appropriate.
+In determining 2020 compensation for our NEOs, the Compensation Committee, in consultation with FPL, considered the competitive positioning of our executive compensation levels relative to market data for setting salary, incentive award and total compensation levels.